St. Philips Episcopal Church is inviting you to a scheduled Zoom Church Service: -

-Please note that there will be in-person service each week at 9:30am, this service will also be broadcasted via Zoom.
-The regular dial-in service at 11am is still available as an additional option.
+Please note that there will be in-person service each week at 9:30 am, this service will also be broadcasted via Zoom.
+The regular dial-in service will also be available at 9:30 am.

 All guests and visitors worshiping with us are warmly welcome.
 If you are not currently a member of a Church family, and/or are seeking a Church home, please consider making St. Philip’s your home.
 Contact the church office or see one of our Ushers after service, and they will be happy to provide you with the necessary information to make this possible.